TungTran2095/Medsal/README.md

 1. Go to your Supabase Project.
 2. Navigate to the **SQL Editor** (usually found in the left sidebar).
 3. Click on **New query** (or "+ New query").
 4. For each function below, **carefully copy the ENTIRE SQL code block provided** (from `CREATE OR REPLACE FUNCTION` down to the final `$$;`) and paste it into the editor.
-Ensure no extra characters, comments, or lines are included outside of what's provided for each function block.
+    *   **VERY IMPORTANT for "unterminated dollar-quoted string" errors:**
+        *   Ensure your selection is exact.
+        *   **Before clicking RUN, visually inspect the pasted code in the Supabase SQL Editor.
+If the editor has automatically added any comments (lines starting with `--`, like `-- source: dashboard...`) at the very end of the function block (especially after the `END;` line but before the final `$$;`), you MUST manually delete those comments from the editor before running the SQL.
+Otherwise, you will get an "unterminated dollar-quoted string" error.**
 5. Click **Run** for each function.

 #### `get_public_tables`